WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 Let's start with a brief definition of global state, local context and derived state.

--   **Global state:** Global data that can be accessed and modified by any interactive block on the page, allowing different parts of your blocks to stay in sync.
+-   **Global state:** Global data that can be accessed and modified by any interactive block on the page, allowing different parts of your interactive blocks to stay in sync.
 -   **Local context:** Local data defined within a specific element in the HTML structure, accessible only to that element and its children, providing independent state for individual blocks.
 -   **Derived state:** Computed values based on global state or local context, dynamically calculated on-demand to ensure consistent data representation without storing redundant data.

-Let's now dive into each of these concepts to study them in more detail and provide some examples!
+Let's now dive into each of these concepts to study them in more detail and provide some examples.

 ## Global state

 **Global state** in the Interactivity API refers to global data that can be accessed and modified by any interactive block on the page.
 It serves as a shared information hub, allowing different parts of your blocks to communicate and stay in sync.
-Global state is the ideal mechanism for exchanging information between blocks, regardless of their position in the DOM tree.
+Global state is the ideal mechanism for exchanging information between interactive blocks, regardless of their position in the DOM tree.

 You should use global state when:

--   You need to share data between multiple blocks that are not directly related in the DOM hierarchy.
+-   You need to share data between multiple interactive blocks that are not directly related in the DOM hierarchy.
--   You want to maintain a single source of truth for certain data across all your blocks.
+-   You want to maintain a single source of truth for certain data across all your interactive blocks.
 -   You're dealing with data that affects multiple parts of your UI simultaneously.
 -   You want to implement features that are global for the page.